nathalia-dev/health-finder/README.md

 - Continuous Integration: create a pipeline using CircleCI;
 - Enable down and up arrows (keyboard) to select suggestions;
 - Highlight the keyword on the page after the results;
-- Refactor Search component ,creating a specific AutoComplete component that can be reusable.
+- Refactor Search component ,creating a specific AutoComplete component that can be reusable;
-- Resolve two warnings about the "act + render" keywords in some test files.
+- Resolve two warnings about the "act + render" keywords in some test files;
+- Implement autocomplete search with multiples words together, forming a phrase